bhoomeendra/ML/_posts/2023-11-04-Classical-ML-Optimization.md

     The above steps are repeated for a set number of iterations as the values that were missing in the first iteration are marked we can update them in the next iteration.

 ## Outliers

+**RANDOM SAMPLE CONSENSUS (RANSAC)** is an iterative method where we fit a the model on the subset of the data and then marks the points within a $\epsilon$ error margin as inliers.
+The process is repeated for a set number of iterations and the model with the highest number of inliers is selected.
+The algorithm is robust to outliers as it only considers the points that are close to the line.
+Also ones we have the best model we can use the inliers to fit the model again.
+The method is computationally expensive as we need to fit the model multiple times.

 **Local Outlier Factor (LOF)** is an algorithm for identifying density-based local outliers.
 It computes the local density deviation of a given data point with respect to its neighbors.
 The idea is to detect the samples that have a substantially lower density than their neighbors.
 These are considered to be outliers.

 ## Data Imbalance